-Having decided to open an out of school club you need to submit your registration application fairly rapidly, as the registration process takes around 12 weeks if you are registering on the Childcare Register only, and can take anything up to six months for the Early Years Register.
+Having decided to open an out of school club you need to submit your registration application fairly rapidly, as the registration process generally takes around 12 weeks if you are registering on the Childcare Register only (but may be longer), and can take anything up to six months for the Early Years Register.

 You can contact Ofsted by writing to:

 Ofsted only accepts applications for registration on the Early Years or Childcare Registers via its online system called Ofsted Online.
 In order to use the Ofsted Online system, you need to have a Government Gateway account so if you don't already have one you should register for this first.